 Custom Professional Development Workshops for Your School or District

 Every organization's culture is different, so we work closely with our clients before each visit to design a plan that meets their specific needs.
-Our workshops can be as short as a day or as long as a full week.
+EdTechTeacher workshops can be as short as one day or as long as a week.
 We can give presentations to larger groups in auditoriums or work intensively in smaller hands-on sessions.

 Popular EdTechTeacher Workshops

 iPads in the Classroom (Elementary, Middle, or High School)

 Using Google Apps in the Collaborative Classroom

 Google Apps for Education encourages communication, collaborative learning, information sharing, creative expression,student engagement, and community building.
 These hands-on workshops help educators use Google Drive and related Chrome and Google apps for synchronous and asynchronous collaboration.
 In addition to uses of Google Docs and Drive, we will address advanced topics such Google Add-Ons, Chrome Apps and Extensions, as well as other apps that connect to Drive.
 Not only will we discuss how to use these tools to support collaboration and creativity, but also why.

 AppSmashing, the process of combining multiple apps to create new multimedia products, encourages more creative uses of the iPads and allows teachers to gain insight into student thinking and understanding.
 When students make their thinking visible through multiple methods of multimedia creation, they develop critical thinking, communication, and problem solving skills while demonstrating their knowledge of academic content.
 This workshop focuses on the capacity for students to create multimedia content that showcases their learning in new ways.
 Teachers will have opportunities y to appsmash with video, screencasts, interactive images, multimedia books, green-screen technology, stop-action animation, and more to gain first-hand experience with the creative possibilities that arise when thinking is no longer constrained to a single app or product .